regulad/AdvancementHunt/README.md

 </dependencies>
 ```

 Replace `{version}` with the current version.
 You can see the current version below.
+Don't include the "v".

 ![Current Version](https://img.shields.io/github/v/release/regulad/AdvancementHunt)